haliechm/590-A2/README.md

 # 590-A2
-Assignment2 for COMP590 at UNC
+Assignment2 for COMP590 at UNC | Unity